tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ---

-### 1. Instructor Do: Welcome Class and Introduction to Pandas (5 min)
+### 1. Instructor Do: Welcome Class and Introduction to Pandas (10 min)

 In this section, you will give students a brief history of Pandas and an overview of its advantages, as well as explain why it's useful for FinTech professionals.

 Welcome students to the first day of Pandas.
-Explain why students are learning it and provide a brief history.
+Open the lesson slides and briefly review the class objectives.

+Move to the "Hello Pandas!" section and highlight the following:

-* Pandas is currently one of the most powerful libraries in Python.
-Because of this, it is one of the most important superpowers students can have as FinTech professionals.
-Instead of reinventing the wheel and writing their own code, students will be able to leverage Pandas' repository of functions.
+* Pandas is currently one of the most powerful libraries in Python for data manipulation and analysis.
+Because of this, it is one of the most important superpowers you can have as FinTech professionals.
+Instead of reinventing the wheel and writing your code, you will be able to leverage Pandas' repository of functions.

-* Pandas was created by Wes McKinney to offer a flexible, high-performance tool for conducting quantitative analysis of financial data.
+* Pandas was created by [Wes McKinney](https://wesmckinney.com/) to offer a flexible, high-performance tool for conducting quantitative analysis of financial data.
 Since 2008, Pandas has been used to manipulate, analyze, and visualize financial data.

 * If Python was compared to a garage, Pandas would be the sleek Tesla parked inside.
 The owner can choose to leverage the speed, power, and efficiency of their Tesla and take it for a spin, or the owner could walk to their destination.
 While walking would produce the same result as using the Tesla, it would require extra labor and take more time.
-This lesson will teach students how skillfully utilize the sleek Tesla sitting in their garage.
+This lesson will teach you how skillfully utilize the sleek Tesla sitting in your garage.

-Transition to covering the advantages of Pandas.
+Transition to the "Why Pandas?" section and highlight the following:

-* Pandas provides many advantages over Excel due to its data structures and built-in functions for analysis.
+* Since spreadsheets appeared in [1969 when LANPAR was first used by the plant budgeting operations of AT&T](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed the finance and quants analysis forever.

+* However, as the volume and complexity of data has increased significantly, spreadsheets are now limited when it comes to data analysis.

+Ask the class what the pain points they have experienced while using spreadsheets to handle data.
+Possible answers include:

+* Microsoft Office is expensive.

+* Cell formulas can be difficult to edit.

+* Spreadsheets can only hold so much data; the more data that is stored, the slower the workbook runs.

+* Excel files often stop responding and are vulnerable to corruption.

+* Automation and custom function creation is not inherent.
+Macros and VBA need to be learned.

+Ask students if they have experienced any disasters or major challenges while working in Excel.
+Possible answers include:

+* Excel hogged so much memory that my laptop crashed.

+* Regional sales data for a sales competition was copied and pasted next to the wrong sales representatives.
+This resulted in the wrong person being identified as the winner.

+* In a monthly budget spreadsheet, the Excel formula to calculate the remaining balance in a checking account did not include the entire cell range necessary for the calculation; this resulted in the account having a negative balance.

+After talking about some of the common pain points of using spreadsheets, introduce Pandas and highlight the following:

+* Fortunately, we have Pandas to help us manage data on Python.

+* Pandas is one of the most powerful open source libraries in Python for analyzing and manipulating data.

+* This library was born on 2008 at AQR Capital when Wes McKinney was looking for a high-performance and flexible tool to perform quantitative analysis on financial data.

+* Etymology: The name “Pandas” originates from “panel data structures.”

 * Pandas doesn't require users to memorize formulas.
 Common financial calculations and formulas are made available to Pandas users as functions.